otvam/pypeec/docs/tutorial.md

 * `file_voxel` (pickle, output file): file with the definition of the voxel structure
 * `file_solution` (pickle, output file): file with the solution of the magnetic problem

-> **Warning**: WARNING: Pickling data is not secure.
-> Only load pickle files that you trust.
-> Do not commit the pickle files in the git repository.

 ## Examples

 Different examples are located in the `examples` folder: